abbeyperini/100-days-of-code/log.md

 **Today's Progress**: Got React Router working and most of my components and CRUD operations refactored to redux thunk.

 **Link(s) to work** https://github.com/abbeyperini/PetPlanner

+### Day 64: December 4, Friday

+**Today's Progress**: Struggled a bit with combiningReducers/states, but got all my CRUD operations for two postgres tables refactored to redux thunk.
+One more table to go and then I'll be able to make some real progress on this hobby app!

+**Link(s) to work** https://github.com/abbeyperini/PetPlanner